crowdwave/youvalidateme/README.md

 This server is not secure and should not be connected to the public Internet.
 It is intended to be used on a private network or on a local server.

-## Why must this be started with sudo
+## Why must youvalidateme be started with sudo?

 On linux (not other platforms) this server must be started with sudo or as root.
-This is because when the server starts it puts itself in a chroot jail which means it cannot see files outside its working directory, which is more secure than having access to the entire file system.
+This is because when the server starts it puts itself in a chroot jail which means it cannot see files outside its working directory.
+This is why you are required to provide --user and --group on the command line so that the server can change its user and group to a non-root user after it has started.
+This is a security feature to prevent the server from being able to access the entire file system.

 ## To compile it yourself